Anaerobic digestion: Waste and wastewater treatment

 Anaerobic digesters in a sewage treatment plant.
 The methane gas is managed by burning through a gas flare.

-Anaerobic digestion is particularly suited to organic material, and is commonly used for industrial effluent, wastewater and sewage sludge treatment.
-Anaerobic digestion, a simple process, can greatly reduce the amount of organic matter which might otherwise be destined to be dumped at sea, dumped in landfills, or burnt in incinerators.
+Anaerobic digestion is particularly suited to organic material, and is commonly used for treatment of industrial effluent, wastewater, and sewage sludge.
+Anaerobic digestion, a simple process, can greatly reduce the amount of organic matter that might otherwise be destined to be dumped at sea, dumped in landfills, or burnt in incinerators.

-Pressure from environmentally related legislation on solid waste disposal methods in developed countries has increased the application of anaerobic digestion as a process for reducing waste volumes and generating useful byproducts.
-It may either be used to process the source-separated fraction of municipal waste or alternatively combined with mechanical sorting systems, to process residual mixed municipal waste.
+Pressure from environmentally-related legislation on solid-waste disposal methods in developed countries has increased the application of anaerobic digestion as a process for reducing waste volumes and generating useful byproducts.
+It may be used to process the source-separated fraction of municipal waste or, combined with mechanical sorting systems, to process residual mixed municipal waste.
 These facilities are called mechanical biological treatment plants.

 If the putrescible waste processed in anaerobic digesters were disposed of in a landfill, it would break down naturally and often anaerobically.
 In this case, the gas will eventually escape into the atmosphere.
 As methane is about 20 times more potent as a greenhouse gas than carbon dioxide, this has significant negative environmental effects.

 In countries that collect household waste, the use of local anaerobic digestion facilities can help to reduce the amount of waste that requires transportation to centralized landfill sites or incineration facilities.
 This reduced burden on transportation reduces carbon emissions from the collection vehicles.
-If localized anaerobic digestion facilities are embedded within an electrical distribution network, they can help reduce the electrical losses associated with transporting electricity over a national grid.
+If localized anaerobic digestion facilities are embedded within an electrical distribution network, then they can help reduce the electrical losses associated with transporting electricity over a national grid.

 Anaerobic digestion can be used for the remediation of sludge polluted with PFAS.
-A 2024 study has shown that anaerobic digestion, combined with adsorption in activated carbon and voltage application can remove up to 61% of PFAS from sewage sludge.
+A 2024 study has shown that anaerobic digestion, combined with adsorption in activated carbon and voltage application, can remove up to 61% of PFAS from sewage sludge.